 All About Mold

 Wood rot can be traced to a single type of fungus.
 Mold, on the other hand, is much more difficult to pin down.
-There are several types of mold that can worm their way into your home.
+Many kinds of mold can worm their way into your home.
 The most common categories of invasive mold include:

-- Allergenic molds – Allergenic molds can exacerbate your allergies or cause people who previously did not have allergies to develop them.
+- Allergy molds – Allergenic molds can exacerbate your allergies or cause people who previously did not have allergies to develop them.

 - Pathogenic molds – Pathogens tend to make any underlying conditions that you or your loved ones are contending with worse by irritating your immune system.
 While pathogenic molds can cause you to develop new health conditions, they more often exacerbate the ones that you or your loved ones are already contending with.